The Spaniels: Career

 The group debuted in late 1952 at Roosevelt High School in Gary, Indiana as Pookie Hudson & The Hudsonaires.
 They changed their name to The Spaniels, and in April 1953, became one of the first artists to sign with Vee-Jay Records.
 The group recorded "Baby It's You", their initial release, on May 5, 1953.
 Released in July, the song reached No. 10 on Billboards R&B record chart on September 5, 1953.

 In early 1954, "Goodnight Sweetheart, Goodnight" hit No. 24 on Varietys pop chart, and rose to No. 5 on Billboards R&B chart.
 The Spaniels played regularly at the Apollo, The Regal, and other large theaters on the Chitlin circuit.
 Sometimes bass singer Gerald Gregory helped other doo-wop groups.

 The line-up changed numerous times over the ensuing years.

 The Spaniels were the top-selling vocal group for Vee-Jay.
 The band broke up when the label went bankrupt in 1966, but in 1969, the group reformed, releasing songs like "Fairy Tales" in 1970.
 An entire new generation was exposed to the group's music when "Goodnight Sweetheart, Goodnight" was featured prominently in American Graffiti and Three Men and a Baby.

 Two Spaniels groups later performed simultaneously: one in Washington, D.C., and the original group still based in Gary.
 The D.C. based group, with Pookie Hudson and Joe Herndon, appeared on the PBS special Doo Wop 50.

 Bass singer Gerald Gregory died in 1999.

 Hudson died in Capitol Heights, Maryland, on January 16, 2007, after a lengthy battle with cancer at the age of 72.

 Courtney died on September 18, 2008, at the age of 71, after suffering a heart attack.

 Ernest Warren died on May 7, 2012, in Gary, at the age of 78.

 Willie C. Jackson died of a rare lung disease on February 18, 2015, at the age of 79.

-Jerome Henderson died of natural causes on May 30, 2025, at the age of 90.